Command Reference

 Example:

-# Set application code
+# Set App Code

 lovrabet config set app my-project

-# View application code
+# View App Code

 lovrabet config get app